Jamie Stewart (American musician)

-James Cyrus Stewart (born March 2, 1978) is an American musician and writer best known for his role in experimental rock band Xiu Xiu.
-He has appeared in other bands, including XXL, Former Ghosts, and Sal Mineo.
+James Stewart (born March 2, 1978) is an American musician and writer best known for their role in experimental rock band Xiu Xiu.
+They have appeared in other bands, including XXL, Former Ghosts, and Sal Mineo.

 Early life and career

-Stewart was born in 1978 and raised in Los Angeles.
-He was in several bands before Xiu Xiu, beginning in his youth.
-While in school, he played in a parody band and a Bauhaus cover band.
-After high school, he played bass in a group with guitarist Kenny Lyon and members from bands such as Devo, Geza X, The Screamers, and Sparks.
-Stewart has said that this experience was particularly formative for his career, but he did not realize this at the time.
-He later quit the band and moved home to attend college.
-During this period, he came out to his parents, although this was not received warmly.
+Stewart was born in 1978 to musician Michael Stewart and was raised in Los Angeles.
+They were in several bands before Xiu Xiu, beginning in their youth.
+While in school, they played in a parody band and a Bauhaus cover band.
+After high school, they played bass in a group with guitarist Kenny Lyon and members from bands such as Devo, Geza X, The Screamers, and Sparks.
+Stewart has said that this experience was particularly formative for their career, but they did not realize this at the time.
+They later quit the band and moved home to attend college.
+During this period, they came out to their parents, although this was not received warmly.